Salgado3/Pueblos/README.md

 Where do I begin...

 I was motivated to build this website for the love I have for Mexico.
 Oftentimes, people who are not familiar with the country have these impressions of Mexico based on what they see on TV or hear in the media.
 I found it difficult to find new places to visit in Mexico without having background knowledge of where to go.
-My hope for the website is to allow user's curiosity to guide their next adventure.
+My hope for the website is to allow users' curiosity to guide their next adventure.
 I hope that people can see the beauty of Mexico and feel the urge to come visit and explore.

 On the technical side, I did get a better feel for the MVC model.
 I had to create a couple of new interfaces and make sure that the frontend was communicating with the backend.
 The database does have a user model and post (pueblos) model that need to communicate with each other (for the profile page and booked marked pueblos).